How you can manage, allocate, swap, transfer or lease fishing quotas.

 MMO considers applications to lease quota on a case-by-case basis.
 MMO checks the licence and vessel details and considers the catch limits, amount of stock being leased and the overall UK uptake position for the stock.

-MMO take 10 days to process the application.
+MMO take up to 10 days to process the application.

 If the application is approved, MMO will send: